Youscribe/mogilefs-cookbook/README.md

 ### Parameters
 Name | Description | Default
 -----|-------------|--------
-ipaddress | IP Address for storage node  | port | HTTP Port of storage node | hostname | Hostname or name of storage node | name trackers | Array of trackers to notify | [] http_listen | HTTP Listen string for storage server | cookbook attribute mgmt_listen | MGMT Listen string for storage server | cookbook attribute owner | owner of service and files | "root" group | group of service and files | "root" cookbook | used to specify where the mogstored.conf is located | "mogilefs" runit_options | any additional runit service options.
+hostname | Hostname or name of storage node | name ipaddress | IP Address for storage node  | port | HTTP Port of storage node | trackers | Array of trackers to notify | [] http_listen | HTTP Listen string for storage server | cookbook attribute mgmt_listen | MGMT Listen string for storage server | cookbook attribute owner | owner of service and files | "root" group | group of service and files | "root" cookbook | used to specify where the mogstored.conf is located | "mogilefs" service_name | the name of the service to be defined | "mogstored" runit_options | any additional runit service options.
 Refer to runit cookbook for details | {}

 ### Example

-    mogilefs_datastore "enmasse_online_storage" do
+    mogilefs_datastore node[:fqdn] do
       ipaddress "10.0.2.20"
       port 7501
       trackers ["10.0.2.10:7001", "10.0.2.11:7001"]